kristinakoneva/guess-or-pass/README.md

 ## Dependency Injection

-Description to be added.
+[Swinject](https://github.com/Swinject/Swinject) is used for dependency injection. [`InjectionContainer.swift`](https://github.com/kristinakoneva/guess-or-pass/blob/main/Guess%20or%20Pass/Guess%20or%20Pass/di/InjectionContainer.swift) provides all data sources, repositories, view models and the [`CMMotionManager`](https://developer.apple.com/documentation/coremotion/cmmotionmanager).

 ## Networking

+The [Alamofire](https://github.com/Alamofire/Alamofire) HTTP networking library is used for making the API requests towards the [Datamuse API](https://www.datamuse.com/api/).

+## Screens and Features

+### Welcome Screen
+Description and screenshot to be added.

+### Home Screen
+Description and screenshot to be added.

+### Game Screen
+Description and screenshot to be added.

+### Settings Screen
-Description to be added.
+Description and screenshot to be added.

+- Change name
+- Change avatar
+- Read instructions
+- Change game navigation
+- Set reminder